zhenglei2015/zatt/README.md

 ```
 $ git clone git@github.com:simonacca/zatt.git
 $ cd zatt
+$ git checkout develop
 $ python3 setup.py install
 ```

-At this point `$ zattd --help` should work.
+Regardless of the installation method, `$ zattd --help` should work at this point.

 ## Examples

-This screencast shows what will be explained below:
+This screencast shows a basic usage of the code.
+The code run can be found below.

 [![asciicast](https://asciinema.org/a/7o8bpyfxh0r1uaxvpfi7u8tjl.png)](https://asciinema.org/a/7o8bpyfxh0r1uaxvpfi7u8tjl)